 South African Rand translations included in these financial statements constitutes pro forma financial information in terms of the JSE Guidance Letter: Presentation of pro forma financial information dated 4 March 2010.
 The pro forma financial information is the responsibility of the board of directors and is presented for illustrative purposes only.
-The Directors believe the pro forma information can assist stakeholders in interpreting the financial performance of the Group in the previously reported currency.
-Because of its nature, the pro forma financial information may not fairly present Aveng's financial position, changes in equity, results of operations or cash flows.
+The Directors believe the pro forma information can assist stakeholders in interpreting the financial information may not fairly present Aveng's financial position, changes in equity, results of operations or cash flows.
 The underlying information, used in the preparation of the pro forma financial information, has been prepared using accounting policies which comply with IFRS Accounting Standards and are consistent with those applied in the published group consolidated and separate annual financial statements for the year ended 30 June 2024.
 This pro forma information has been reported on by the group's auditors, KPMG Incorporated.
 Their unmodified reporting accountant's report prepared in terms of the International Standard on Assurance Engagements (ISAE) 3420 is available on page 111 to 112.